lucasvolkmer/d2l-en-branch/chapter_preliminaries/linear-algebra.md

 ## Vetores

-[**You can think of a vector as simply a list of scalar values.**]
-We call these values the *elements* (*entries* or *components*) of the vector.
-When our vectors represent examples from our dataset, their values hold some real-world significance.
-For example, if we were training a model to predict the risk that a loan defaults, we might associate each applicant with a vector whose components correspond to their income, length of employment, number of previous defaults, and other factors.
-If we were studying the risk of heart attacks hospital patients potentially face, we might represent each patient by a vector whose components capture their most recent vital signs, cholesterol levels, minutes of exercise per day, etc.
-In math notation, we will usually denote vectors as bold-faced, lower-cased letters (e.g., $\mathbf{x}$, $\mathbf{y}$, and $\mathbf{z})$.

 [**Você pode pensar em um vetor simplesmente como uma lista de valores escalares.**]
 Chamamos esses valores de *elementos* (*entradas* ou *componentes*) do vetor.
 Quando nossos vetores representam exemplos de nosso conjunto de dados,